richardthombs/agilesnowball.com/_posts/2021-03-04-how-web-development-has-changed.md

 ---
 title: Looking back at the big changes in web development over the past 25 years
 description: I recently rewrote my blog using Next.js.
-Using one of the most modern frameworks, coupled with the retrospective nature of polishing my bio has crystalised just how far web development has come since I first typed in a URL back in the early 90s.
+Using one of the most modern frameworks, coupled with the retrospective nature of polishing my bio has crystallised just how far web development has come since I first typed in a URL back in the early 90s.
 image: blog-images/looking-back.jpg
 date: 2021-03-04 05:00:00
 hidden: false
 ---
 I recently rewrote my blog using Next.js.
-Using one of the most modern frameworks coupled with the retrospective nature of polishing my bio has crystalised just how far web development has come since I first typed in a URL back in the early 90s.
+Using one of the most modern frameworks coupled with the retrospective nature of polishing my bio has crystallised just how far web development has come since I first typed in a URL back in the early 90s.

 So I took some time out to look back at where we've come from...